stupidmankind/BYpassDoc/docs/source/commands/excelexporttopdf.rst

 Description
 -----------

-This command allows you to insert a specified cell in Excel.
-Use this command when you want to insert a specific cell from the current sheet.
+This command allows you to export a excel to a PDF.
+Use this command when you want to save a excel to a PDF.

 Parameters
 ----------